jsloop-LR/Leapwork-QA-Dashboard/README.md

 - Total QA issues
 - Open vs Closed issues
-- Production issues (netflex repo only)
 - Historical trends (last 12 months)
 - Issue details with direct GitHub links

 ## 🛠️ How It Works

-1. GitHub Actions runs `generate_dashboard.py` daily
+1. GitHub Actions runs `generate_dashboard.py` every 30 minutes
 2. Script fetches all QA issues from lightriversoftware organization
 3. Generates an interactive HTML dashboard with charts
 4. Commits the updated dashboard to the repository